Sharpton Annual Conference Again Heavily Corporate-Funded

 National Legal and Policy Center repeatedly during the past several years has analyzed the troubling legacy of Al Sharpton, most thoroughly in a 2009 Special Report, "Mainstreaming Demagoguery: Al Sharpton's Rise to Respectability" (see pdf).
 Since the mid-Eighties "The Rev," as he is known, has amassed a long track record of demagoguery under the guise of social justice and civil rights.
 Typically, he serves as an "adviser" to a black family one of whose members is a victim of a crime allegedly committed by a white or group of whites.
 He is assuming this role with Trayvon Martin's parents.
 This is a major reason why the case has received so much nationwide publicity; the parents brought in Sharpton as their "adviser" precisely because of his ability to generate media coverage.
 Indeed, he and the couple shared the stage on day one of the conference.

 Sharpton has a double standard when it comes to crime that crosses racial lines.
 In his mind, a white individual shouldn't be able to enjoy a presumption of innocence if accused of committing a crime against a black.
 Even if the accused, by every reasonable appearance, has acted in self-defense (Bernhard Goetz), is falsely targeted in a hoax (police in the Tawana Brawley case), or commits an honest police error (the Amadou Diallo and Sean Bell cases), an accusation ought to suffice as guilt.
 But when a black is accused of a crime against a white, then Sharpton and his minions demand a presumption of innocence.
 They also go further in such situations, creating a menacing climate to make it virtually impossible to secure a conviction, even if evidence supports a guilty verdict (the Central Park pack attack).
 In both types of situations, Sharpton has displayed an unyielding goal of manipulating public opinion with morally-charged incitements.
-His campaigns on occasion even have inspired rioting and murder (Brooklyn's Crown Heights, Harlem's Freddie's Fashion Mart).
+His campaigns even have inspired rioting and murder (Brooklyn's Crown Heights, Harlem's Freddy's Fashion Mart).
 If the George Zimmerman case goes to trial and the jury doesn't return a guilty verdict, Sharpton, if only tacitly, may incite blacks across the country to go on a rampage in the name of "justice," even though as of late he has been disingenuously playing the role of peacemaker.

 Despite, and in some measure because of, his track record, Sharpton's stock as a public figure has risen rapidly over the years - talk about "defining deviance down!"
 As a Democrat, he ran for U.S. senator from New York in 1992 and 1994, New York City mayor in 1997 (he very nearly forced a primary runoff in that one), and president of the United States in 2004.
 But it's as a media figure in which he has taken central stage.
 For the last several years he has hosted a popular syndicated daily radio talk show out of his Harlem headquarters, and beginning last August, has served as six o'clock news anchorman on MSNBC-TV.
 His National Action Network conferences in recent years have featured such luminaries as Bill Cosby, Mariah Carey, Martin Luther King III, Magic Johnson, Judge Greg Mathis, various Obama cabinet secretaries, and last year, the ultimate guest, President Obama himself (Obama earlier had spoken at NAN's 2007 conference while as a U.S. senator from Illinois).
 Sharpton also has reached across the aisle to build friendships with such figures on the Right as former House Speaker Newt Gingrich, television host Bill O'Reilly and former Republican National Chairman Michael Steele.
 Major print media, including Newsweek and the Wall Street Journal, in 2010 ran accounts revealing how Al Sharpton in recent years supposedly has renounced extremism and histrionics in favor of pragmatism, common sense and empathy.
 The upshot of this successful image makeover is that Sharpton, now 57, almost without question has become the most influential black civil rights leader in America, even more so than his one-time mentor, Jesse Jackson.

 Money, like brinksmanship and media coverage, is a key ingredient in Reverend Sharpton's movement into the American mainstream.
 From experience as well as instinct, Sharpton knows that the people running corporations, labor unions, philanthropies and other formal organizations can be coaxed into making donations to National Action Network.
 All it takes is the right mix of intimidation and flattery.
 Like Jesse Jackson, he sees corporate officials in particular as fearful of boycotts, demonstrations and anything other activity that could bring bad publicity and thus undercut profits.
 No company wants to be stigmatized as "racist."
 Donating to Sharpton amounts to a payoff - a civil rights tax, if one will.
 He's even willing to accept public criticism from his donors so long as they keep NAN coffers filled.
 He noted the irony in an interview with the Washington Post during this April's confab: "They bash me at Fox News.
-But they sponsor my conferences."
+But they sponsor my conference."
 His comment was accurate.
 Fox News' parent company, The News Corporation, is listed in the program as a sponsor.